Matt Reeves: Early life and education

 Reeves attended the University of Southern California, where he was a screenwriting student for writer Jeph Loeb.
 Between 1991 and 1992, he produced a student film, Mr. Petrified Forest, which won an award and helped him acquire an agent.
 He also co-wrote a script that eventually was developed as Under Siege 2: Dark Territory.
-After graduating, he co-wrote Cloverfield, which he later directed.

 Career

+Early career and 2000s

-Reeves made his directorial film debut with the horror anthology film Future Shock (1994).
-He also directed the romantic comedy film The Pallbearer (1996), which co-starred Gwyneth Paltrow and David Schwimmer.
+Mr. Petrified Forrest made its debut in the horror anthology film "Future Shock" (1994).
+Reeves made his directorial debut with the romantic comedy film The Pallbearer (1996), which co-starred Gwyneth Paltrow and David Schwimmer.
 The film was screened in Un Certain Regard section at the 1996 Cannes Film Festival.

 Reeves was recognized for co-creating and showrunning the WB drama series Felicity, alongside J. J. Abrams.
 The series ran for 84 episodes, from 1998 to 2002.
 Reeves directed several episodes of the series, including the pilot.
 He also directed episodes of various other television series, including Relativity, Homicide: Life on the Street, and Gideon's Crossing, among others.

 Reeves gained further success and international recognition for his direction of the science fiction monster film Cloverfield (2008), which Abrams produced.
 Reeves later served as an executive producer on 10 Cloverfield Lane (2016) and The Cloverfield Paradox (2018).

-He wrote the screenplay and directed the romantic horror film Let Me In, a remake of the Swedish film Let the Right One In.
-The remake was released on October 1, 2010, by Overture Films.
+In September 2008, Reeves was hired to write and direct the vampire film Let Me In, an English-language adaptation of the 2004 novel Let the Right One In by John Ajvide Lindqvist and a remake of the 2008 Swedish film of the same name.
+The film, a co-production with Hammer Films, was released in the United States on October 1, 2010, by Overture Films.

+2010s

-In October 2011, Reeves signed on to direct a film based on the classic television series The Twilight Zone, but he left the project in September 2012.
+In April 2011, Reeves signed on to write and direct an adaptation of the Ray Nelson short story "Eight O'Clock in the Morning" for Universal Pictures; the story was previously adapted as the 1988 John Carpenter film They Live.
+That October, Reeves signed on to direct a film based on the classic television series The Twilight Zone, but he left the project in September 2012.

-Reeves directed the science fiction film Dawn of the Planet of the Apes (2014), the sequel to Rise of the Planet of the Apes, which gained both commercial and critical success.
-He returned to write and direct the third film in the series, War for the Planet of the Apes, which was released on July 14, 2017 to critical acclaim.
+Reeves was brought on by 20th Century Fox to direct the science-fiction film Dawn of the Planet of the Apes (2014), the sequel to Rise of the Planet of the Apes.
+The film became a commercial and critical success and resulted in Reeves signing a three-year production deal with 20th Century Fox.
+He then returned to write and direct the third film in the series, War for the Planet of the Apes, which was released on July 14, 2017.

-In 2014, Reeves signed a three-year production deal with 20th Century Fox.
 In January 2018, Reeves moved his production deal to Netflix, signing an exclusive first-look film deal with the company under his 6th & Idaho production banner.

-Reeves was set to produce a film adaptation of Mouse Guard, with Wes Ball signed on to direct the film.
-However, the project was cancelled two weeks before production was set to begin in April 2019, due to Disney's acquisition of 20th Century Fox.

 Reeves served as executive producer on the Fox science fiction thriller series The Passage, which aired for one season.
 He also executive produced the Amazon Prime Video science fiction drama series Tales from the Loop.
 The series, based on artwork by Simon Stålenhag, premiered to positive reviews in April 2020.